kelvneo/COVID-SMS/README.md

 ```

 #### AWS Lambda Details
-Ensure the environment variable `DROPBOX_MASTER_JSON` is set to the Dropbox JSON file path before the function is executed.
+Ensure the environment variable `DROPBOX_MASTER_JSON` is set to the path of the JSON file in Dropbox before the function is executed.

 ## Credits
 - Kelvin [@kelvneo](https://github.com/kelvneo)